loglizzy/roblox-server-scrapper/README.md

 ```
 `id`

-  A unique ID for that server
+  A unique ID for that server (Job Id)

 `maxPlayers`